kwahome/gof-patterns-java/src/main/java/io/github/kwahome/creational/prototype/README.md

 Prototype is a creational design pattern that lets you copy existing objects without making your code dependent on their classes.

+## Problem
+Application "hard wires" the class of object to create in each "new" expression.

 ## Participants
 `Prototype` : This is the prototype of actual object as discussed above.